Last Updated: April 30, 2015

 adults can get it, too.
 You can help prevent otitis media by

-flu shot every year to help stave off flu-related ear
+shot every year to help stave off flu-related ear infections.
+If

-infections.
-If you still get an ear infection, see a doctor
+you still get an ear infection, see a doctor immediately before it

 Do you take medication?
 If so, ask your doctor if your medicine